xuxiaocheng0201/variable-len-reader/README.md

 # Description

 A Rust crate to read variable length data.
-(VarInt)
+(Based on [varint-rs](https://crates.io/crates/varint-rs))

 >Read and write compressed data.
 Of each such byte, only 7 bits will be used to describe the actual value since its most significant bit indicates whether the next byte is part of the same int.